Sensex falls 1 pct on worries about reforms, growth

 "This has affected the sentiment," he said.
 "There are also some concerns about the GDP numbers due tomorrow."

-Pantaloon Retail fell 11.9 percent, while Trent and Shoppers Shop lost more than 3 percent, chipping away some of the sharp gains made in previous sessions on hopes for tie-ups with foreign companies.
+Pantaloon Retail PART.NS fell 11.9 percent, while Trent (TREN.NS) and Shoppers Shop (SHOP.NS) lost more than 3 percent, chipping away some of the sharp gains made in previous sessions on hopes for tie-ups with foreign companies.

 The benchmark, which is one of the world's worst performers this year having fallen 21.9 percent since the start of January, had pulled back 3 percent on Monday on hopes for more market-friendly reforms.